sybrew/the-seo-framework/readme.txt

 = This plugin: =

 * **Comes preconfigured**
 The SEO Framework provides a suitable starting point for most websites via its AI.
-It also comes with over a hundred settings for you to tweak, learn how to manage this in our [Setup guide](https://theseoframework.com/?p=2428).
+It also comes with over a hundred settings for you to tweak; learn how to manage this in our [Setup guide](https://theseoframework.com/?p=2428).

 * **Is smarter than all others**
 The SEO Framework has an AI built in that listens to all that WordPress gives to automatically optimize your pages.
 This saves you a lot of time, and makes it very easy to use.